Techdude01/bootcamp_kushal_mamillapalli/project/Fraud Predictor/README.md

 - <Goal N> → Deployment & Monitoring (Stage 14) → <Deliverable K>
 - <Goal O> → Orchestration & System Design (Stage 15) → <Deliverable L>

-stages with no goals or deliverables will be updated as soon as new homeworks are released
+Stages with no goals or deliverables will be updated as soon as new homeworks are released

 ## Repo Plan